-Candidates may reschedule testing appointments for a fee, provided notice of at least one full business day (24 hours) is given before the original appointment, and the rescheduled date falls within the authorized eligibility period.
+Candidates may reschedule testing appointments for a fee, and with appropriate notice given.
+The rescheduled date must fall within the authorized eligibility period.
 Rescheduling fees are subject to change.

-OF DAYS PRIOR TO TESTING APPOINTMENT RESCHEDULE FEE 30 or more business days before test date \$40 5 - 29 business days before scheduled test date \$70 1 - 4 business days before scheduled test date \$150 Penalty if candidate fails to appear for a scheduled testing appointment OR presents more than 30 minutes after the scheduled start time and is refused admission Full testing fee will be forfeited
+Sales tax may apply to cancellation and rescheduling fees.

+NUMBER OF DAYS PRIOR TO TESTING APPOINTMENT RESCHEDULING FEE

+30 or more business days \$40

+5 - 29 business days \$70

+1 - 4 business days \$150

-\Saturday and Sunday are NOT business days
+Saturdays and Sundays are NOT business days

-EXAMINATION SCHEDULE
+ADMINISTRATION SCHEDULE

-The following table provides the INBDE® administration schedule.
-The total administration time is twelve hours and 30 minutes, including the tutorial, scheduled breaks, and post-examination survey.
+The following table provides the INBDE[TM] administration schedule.
+The total administration time is twelve hours and 30 minutes, including the optional tutorial, scheduled breaks, and post-examination survey.
 Administrations occur over two days.
 The second administration day must occur within seven (7) days of the first day of administration (i.e., administration does not need to occur over two consecutive days).
 Both administration days must occur at the same test center.
 If a candidate does not test on two days within a 7-day period and at the same test center, they will be required to retest at their own expense.